SHANNON KOSZYK

 R13 x Shannon Koszyk Collaboration

 "I love working behind the scenes.
-It's exhilarating and so fun to be involved in the details of a show; auditioning and choosing models; styling them for the runway; and feeling the energy that comes with the audience's delight." - SK
+It's fun to be involved in the details of a show; auditioning and choosing models; styling them for the runway; and feeling the energy that comes with the audience's reaction." - SK

 R13 2014 RUNWAY SHOW

-Working in high-end fashion is my most satisfying work.
-Collaborating with Chris at the height of his success was exciting and rewarding." - SK
+Working in high-end fashion is so challenging and intoxicating.
+Collaborating with Chris was inspiring." - SK

 CURREY & CO COLLABORATION